 The 38-story office building on Park Avenue was the architect's first attempt at tall building construction.
 Mies' design set a standard for the modern skyscraper, which was a monumental continuity of bronze and dark glass, juxtaposing the large granite surface of the plaza below.

 Originally named the German Pavilion, the pavilion was the face of Germany after WWI, reflecting the country’s modern culture that was still rooted in its classical history.
 Its sleek design was combined with rich natural material, pushing forward Mies’ career, as well as architectural modernism.

 Spanish for 'The Red Wall', La Muralla Roja is a housing project that represents the architecture of the Arab Mediterranean Area.
 The walls are formed like a fortress, emerging from the rocky cliffs it sits on.
 The inner and outer facades are covered with bold colors to either contrast with nature or complement its purity.

-The project was the first large scale project for Le Corbusier, after the need of housing was staggeringly high post the Second World War.
+The project was the first large-scale project for Le Corbusier after the need for housing was staggeringly high post the Second World War.
 The architect focused on communal living for all the inhabitants to shop, play, and live, in a “vertical garden city.”

 10. Dessau Bauhaus

 The institution of Bauhaus was developed by Gropius as a means to establish a new form of design by intersecting architecture, art, typography, industrial, graphic, and interior design.
 Due to ongoing political resentment, the school was forced to move from Weimar to Dessau, a change that influenced minor alterations in the original style of the facilities.
 Gropius laid out his notion of the building as a 'total work' of "compositional architecture", incorporating the works of students in the school's architecture.